Frank L. Madla

 Frank Lloyd Madla Jr. (January 21, 1937 – November 24, 2006), was for thirty-three years a Democratic member of both the Texas House of Representatives and the Texas State Senate from the south side of San Antonio.
 Madla died in a house fire in the early morning hours on the Friday after Thanksgiving Day in 2006.

 Political career

 Madla was initially elected to the lower house of the Texas legislature in a San Antonio-based district in 1972.
 He served for twenty years in the House until he was elected to the District 24, later District 19, state Senate seat, which is geographically large and stretches from San Antonio to as far west as El Paso.
 (In Texas, state Senate districts are geographically and demographically larger than United States House of Representatives districts.)

 In 1985, Texas Monthly, in its biennial feature on the best and worst Texas legislators named Madla to the "Honorable Mention" category, as one of the top twenty legislators for that session.

+In May 2005 a constitutional amendment banning gay marriage in Texas passed the Senate after Madla changed his position and voted for it.